 - MOLTO's consortium meetings

 - other internal travel in MOLTO

 - invited speakers to MOLTO workshops

-- · advisory board travels to annual reviews
+- advisory board travels to annual reviews

 - dissemination, mostly conferences where MOLTO technology is shown

-The total travel budget is ca. 200 kEUR, that is, 512 EUR/PM.
+The original total travel budget is ca. 200 kEUR, that is, 512 EUR/PM, while the project extension adds ca. 37 kEUR (computed using the same the average lump sum).

 Of this, the budget for consortium meetings is 100.8 kEUR (7 meetings, 12 travelling persons in each, 1200 EUR per person).
 25 kEUR is for inter-site visits and coordination-related travel.
-7.2 kEUR is for invited speakers to workshops, and the same amount for the trips of the advisory board (32 trips in each, i.e. 3 meetings à 2 persons) We allocate 60 kEUR for dissemination-related travelling, since we find this part to be essential for the MOLTO's goal to make its technology widely known and available.
+7.2 kEUR is for invited speakers to workshops, and the same amount for the trips of the advisory board (3\2 trips in each, i.e. 3 meetings à 2 persons) We allocate 60 kEUR for dissemination-related travelling, since we find this part to be essential for the MOLTO's goal to make its technology widely known and available.